AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 To return search results in pages, first make a call using the `pageSize` and `maxPages` parameters.
 For example:

-`GET search/assets?pageCount=10&maxPages=100` will request search results with a maximum of 10 assets per page and a maximum of 100 pages.
+`GET search/assets?pageSize=10&maxPages=100` returns search results with a maximum of 10 assets per page and a maximum of 100 pages.

 The HTTP header of this response of this query will include a "Link" section to which will define either first, next, previous, or last pages.
 These links can be used directly to follow the pages.
 For example, the links section may contain: